xenserverarmy/packer/README.md

-# XenServer Packer builder
+# XenServer Packer builder and post-processors

-This builder plugin extends packer to support building images for XenServer.
+The builder plugin extends packer to support building images for XenServer.
+The post-processor plug extends packer to support registration of XenServer images within various providers (Apache CloudStack for the moment)

 You can check out packer [here](https://packer.io).